Needle (2010 film): Plot

-Kandi, who was actually Robert Shaw's daughter, wanted revenge on Ben's family.
-It is revealed that the man earlier was Robert Shaw, being killed by Samuel Rutherford (Ben and Marcus' father).
-She explained that she wanted Ben to feel what she felt when her father died for nothing, thus killing his friends first to prolong the agony.
-Marcus was unconscious on the floor and Mary was held captive.
-Ben was held at gunpoint.
-Kandi then began to put Mary's picture in the La Vaudou Mort and she began to poke her wax figure.
-Ben was able to stop Kandi from continuing but Kandi dragged Ben outside the house and planned to slash his throat with a knife.
-Mary freed herself and Marcus.
-Mary then cut Kandi's face in the picture and began to do the wax figure.
-As Kandi was about to kill Ben, holes appeared in her chest implying that Mary has successfully gave Kandi a taste of her own medicine.
-Kandi died as flashbacks of her friends' deaths go through her head.
-Marcus and Mary went out to Ben's aid.
+It is revealed that Kandi is Robert Shaw's daughter and her father was killed by Ben and Marcus' father.
+She explains that she wanted Ben to feel what she felt when her father died, killing his friends first to prolong the agony.
+Mary has also been held captive and Ben is held at gunpoint.
+Kandi inserts Mary's picture into the La Vaudou Mort and begins to poke her wax figure.
+Ben stops Kandi, but she drags him outside.
+Mary frees herself and cuts Kandi's face from the picture, creating the wax figure.
+As Kandi attempts to kill Ben, holes appear in her chest, and she dies.

-One month later, Marcus and Ben finally made up and hung around on Marcus' boat from which he inherited from his father.
-They decided to throw the Le Vaudou Mort into the ocean so that no one will be victimized by it again.
+One month later, Marcus and Ben have reconciled and venture out on Marcus' boat to throw the Le Vaudou Mort into the ocean, so that noone will be victimised by it again.